Podesta (surname)

 In the past, the Podesta was a high official in Italian republics of the medieval or early modern period.
 (Currently, Podestà is still the title of some Italian magistrates, and of mayors in Italian-speaking municipalities of Graubünden in Switzerland.)

 By extension, the word has been used in English to designate a particularly powerful government official or potentate.

 The Italian title gave rise to a surname, which then gave rise to a company name.

 Spelling variants

-The surname has Italian, Spanish and English spellings which vary only by the position of an accent over the final "a".
+The surname has Italian, Spanish and English-language spellings which vary only by the position of an accent over the final "a".

-Italian spelling: Podestà
+Podestà variant

-In its Italian spelling (grave accent over the "a") the name "Podestà" may refer to:
+In its Italian-language spelling (grave accent over the "a") the name "Podestà" may refer to: